michaelshawnlockwood/nyctaxi-pipeline/Context.md

 # instructions:
 1. Restamp and reconstruct the SANE section verbatim located at the bottom of the prior chat using Markdown following these conventions: ✅ for milestones, [x]/[ ] for checklists, Script References if applicable.
 Do not summarize or generalize — bring forward the exact SANE section from the prior chat.
 2. Do not rewrite any of this file's content in the current chat unless explicitly asked to do so.
 3. "Stop", "Wait", and "Do nothing" all mean the same thing: stop, wait and do nothing until I, Michael, reengage.
+4. When in a project, do not blast code blocks.
+We take 1 step at a time, not 2 or more.
+One!
-4. Do not write interim SANE block inside of a chat session; only at the beginning and the end when instructed to do so.
+5. Do not write interim SANE block inside of a chat session; only at the beginning and the end when instructed to do so.
-5. Read this entire file and limit the scope of the current chat session to the **project we are currently working on**.
+6. Read this entire file and limit the scope of the current chat session to the **project we are currently working on**.
-6. Preserve formatting (✅ milestones, [x]/[ ] checklists, etc.) exactly as defined in Context.md (this file); at the bottom of this document is a template.
+7. Preserve formatting (✅ milestones, [x]/[ ] checklists, etc.) exactly as defined in Context.md (this file); at the bottom of this document is a template.
-7. Top-level headings (i.e. # WSFC Lab Context) mark the start of project sections, which end with a different project's top-level heading.
+8. Top-level headings (i.e. # WSFC Lab Context) mark the start of project sections, which end with a different project's top-level heading.
-8. Ignore sections from other projects unless explicitly told to reference them.
+9. Ignore sections from other projects unless explicitly told to reference them.
-9. Always apply the **ChatGPT Rules, Authoring & Output Discipline** section located at the bottom of this document and any project-specific instructions when generating responses.
+10. Always apply the **ChatGPT Rules, Authoring & Output Discipline** section located at the bottom of this document and any project-specific instructions when generating responses.
-10. Before producing any code blocks, we must first agree upon the pseudocode that explains what we are intending to achieve or problem we are solving.
+11. Before producing any code blocks, we must first agree upon the pseudocode that explains what we are intending to achieve or problem we are solving.
-11. Stop and ask for clarification if there is any ambiguity about which project is active and what step we are focused on.
+12. Stop and ask for clarification if there is any ambiguity about which project is active and what step we are focused on.
-12. When analyzing, editing or writing T-SQL, review the ***T-SQL Formatting and Coding Rules*** below.
+13. When analyzing, editing or writing T-SQL, review the ***T-SQL Formatting and Coding Rules*** below.
-13. When writing code, T-SQL in particular, see the T-SQL Structure and Formatting rules.
+14. When writing code, T-SQL in particular, see the T-SQL Structure and Formatting rules.
 ---

 # WSFC Lab Context